Topics in Economics (MSB275)

 Learning outcome

-Knowledge: Upon completion of the course, students will better understand:
+Knowledge: Upon completion of the course, students will be able to:

-Skills: Upon completion of the course, students will have learned:
+Skills: Upon completion of the course, students will be able to:

 Required prerequisite knowledge